semasuka/blog/_posts/2019-01-23-conditional-statement-part-1-python.md

 - programming
 ---
 In this series of posts, we going to talk about the control flow in Python programming.
 A program’s control flow is the order in which the program’s code executes.
 In this first post of the series, we'll talk about the conditional and pass statement.
 But before we start, let's discuss on the indentation in python and difference between a statement and an expression.
-Again, this post is written entirely in Jupyter notebook and exported as a markdown file Jekyll.
+Again, this post is written entirely in Jupyter notebook and exported as a markdown file Jekyll.<!-- more -->

 ### statement vs expression